 Another study found that insulin resistance level is 17 percent less in cannabis users.
 Cannabis users also had lower fasting insulin levels, as well as smaller waist sizes.

-THCV and CBD have been found to decrease blood sugar levels and insulin productions for those with diabetes.
+THCV has been found to decrease blood sugar levels and insulin productions for those with diabetes.
 Cannabis may also have the potential for use in appetite control, which means fewer hunger pains and less reaching for foods that may cause a blood sugar spike.

 Improving Insulin Sensitivity With Cannabis